mikeplis/mplis.github.io/_drafts/sfb360-reaches-and-steals.md

 ## Biggest Steals

 It was tougher to find really great steals given the number of sharp drafters in these leagues.
-Good players rarely fell far, but there were still owners that got players much later than they typically went in these drafts.
+Good players rarely fell far, but there were still owners who got players much later than they typically went in these drafts.

 ### Adrian Peterson